Murrysville, Pennsylvania: History

 In 1977, Murrysville was designated the "Gateway to Westmoreland County" by Mayor Walt Dollman in conjunction with the Chamber of Commerce.
 In 2012, community leaders upgraded sign and landscaping elaborately at the main entrance at the Allegheny / Westmoreland border featuring this designation.
 As is shown at the introduction of this page, the Gateway designation is featured on the official Seal of the Municipality.

-Murrysville became a home rule municipality in August 1976, when its electorate voted for a Charter designating it a Municipality.
+Murrysville became a home rule municipality in August 1976, when its electorate voted for a charter.

 Geography

 Murrysville is located at 40°26′5″N 79°39′24″W (40.434828, -79.656724).
 It is roughly 20 miles east of Pittsburgh on U.S. Route 22, just east of the county line that separates Westmoreland and Allegheny counties.
 Murrysville is a control city on the sign for eastbound US 22 at the eastern end of I-376 in Monroeville.

 According to the United States Census Bureau, the municipality had a total area of 36.9 sqmi, of which, 36.9 sqmi of it is land and 0.03% is water.

 Among the neighborhoods within Murrysville are Murrysville Heights, Heather Highlands, Franklin Estates, Settlers Ridge (The Ridge), Dunningtown, Newlonsburg, Ringertown, Sardis, and White Valley.
 Murrysville surrounds, but does not include, the Borough of Export, which is a separate municipal entity.